-Canadian born artisan, writer and troubadour Dawud Wharnsby began sharing his songs with others as a street performer in his late teens.
+Canadian born writer, musician and artisan Dawud Wharnsby began sharing his songs as a street performer in his late teens.
 Nearly three decades later, his body of work includes fifteen solo albums, five poetry anthologies, numerous sound-track credits, performances in some of the world’s most notorious theatres and collaborations with several celebrated artists.

-In true folk-music tradition, Wharnsby’s songs have taken on a life of their own ~ spreading around the world, ringing out in primary schools, universities, places of worship, rallies and conventions ~ with words that have found their way into the hearts of listeners, regardless of age.
+In time-honoured, folk-music custom, Wharnsby’s songs have taken on lives of their own over the years.
+His melodies can be heard ringing out around the world in primary schools, universities, places of worship, rallies and conventions ~ his lyrics having found their way into the hearts of listeners regardless of age.

-Since 2007 Dawud has also been a member of Abraham Jam.
-Alongside David LaMotte and Billy Jonas, Abraham Jam use song to celebrate mutual support and respect between Abrahamic traditions.
-In his hometown, Dawud is a frequent collaborator with the Inshallah Singers and co-leader of Inshallah Kids ~ community music projects focusing on songs of peace and justice.
+His universalist approach to spirituality keeps Dawud actively engaged with musical inter-faith initiatives and peace efforts world-wide.
+He tours and records with the band Abraham Jam (alongside his friends David LaMotte and Billy Jonas) using music to celebrate mutual support and respect between Abrahamic traditions.
+In his hometown, Dawud is a frequent collaborator with the Inshallah Singers and co-leader of Inshallah Kids & Families, community-music projects focusing on songs of peace and justice.

-A strong advocate of Simple Living and traditional trades, Dawud’s handiwork as an artisan includes woodworking, beekeeping and candle making.
-His modest workshop and recording studio are based in his home, where, in addition to his own music, Dawud composes for film, television and Youtube programs.
+A strong advocate of Simple Living and traditional trades, Dawud’s handiwork as an artisan includes puppetry, woodworking, beekeeping and candle making.
 He manages his own music publishing company and an independent music label, which help support an endowment for educational initiatives.

-Dawud resides with his family in Kitchener, Canada where he experiments with urban farming, volunteers with seniors, provides assistance to adults with physical disabilities and performs for children as an educational puppeteer.
+Dawud resides with his family in Kitchener, Canada where he experiments with urban farming, continues to write and produces songs for educational children’s videos.